-An application for compensation must be made within two years of the date of the injury of the victim.
-However, we
+An application for compensation must be made within two years of the date of the death.
+However, we may extend the

-may extend the time for filing where it is warranted (s.6 of the Act).
-When we receive an extension request, we take into
+time for filing where it is warranted (s.6 of the Act).
+When we receive an extension request, we take into consideration

 reasonable attempt to locate and notify the (alleged) offender(s) of your application.
 If you have concerns about our

 notification of an (alleged) offender or any disclosure of personal information to the (alleged) offender, you must

 We require sufficient details regarding the crime to ensure the incident meets the eligibility criteria for compensation

 (s.5 of the Act).
 We may award compensation only when a person died in the Province of Ontario as a result of: